Category: Musings

 How to Move Foward

-I suppose that when all is said and done, the best I can hope for is to have an intellectual framework, that after I catch myself judging, being angry, being full of myself, taking credit, blaming, is perhaps a second thought will come and remind me that none of us could have written a single line of the past any differently.
-There is something real feeling to the idea that there is no point wishing things could have been different.
-If it was going to turn out differently it would have.
-If I was meant to have a different present it would have turned out that way.
-We did the best we could, with what we knew and had available to at the time.
+I suppose that when all is said and done, the best I can hope for is to have an intellectual framework, that after I catch myself judging, being angry, being guilty, being full of myself, taking credit, not giving myself credit, blaming, perhaps a second thought will come and remind me that none of us could have written a single line of the past any differently.

 Moving forward, I think the concept of determinism can be incredibly useful to forgive the past and to encourage compassion towards others.
 And for sure, we are not nearly as much in control of things as we think we are.
+That maybe we just build this in as a practice every time we need it to regain our perspective, to make a better choice (if we can – there I go again!).

 But then again, maybe you have no choice.